mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2021/wp/design/design.md

-# Topics
+# Introduction

+## Quotes which can inspire us

 ```
- Design is a way of changing life and influencing the future
+ Design is a way of changing life and influencing the future.

  - Sir Ernest Hall